sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 This cloud panel indicates container missing.

 This value is the number of times a container has not been seen for more than one minute.
-If you observe this value change outside of those situations, it could indicate pods are beeing OOM killed or terminated for some other reasons.
+If you observe this value change independent of deployment events (such as an upgrade), it could indicate pods are being OOM killed or terminated for some other reasons.

 - **Kubernetes:**
 	- Determine if the pod was OOM killed using `kubectl describe pod (frontend|sourcegraph-frontend)` (look for `OOMKilled: true`) and, if so, consider increasing the memory limit in the relevant `Deployment.yaml`.